 - Use recommended spark plugs with the proper gap. - Use only resistor-type spark plugs. - Torque spark plugs to 18-20 ft. lbs.
 (24-27 Nm).

 Check the spark plug firing end condition after the engine has been warmed up and the vehicle has been driven at higher speeds.
-If a plug is fouled, replace the plug using the tools provided in the tool kit.
+If a plug is fouled, replace the plug with a new plug.